Automated Shading Solutions

 Harnessing Light and Protecting Privacy

 Most window shadings are automated today, be it slated or panel shading; in the case of the latter, only the slats are automated to allow control of the light streaming in.
 Privacy and security are also factors consumers consider before they settle on window treatments.
 When owners are not in residence, window shades can be programmed, in tandem with lighting, to raise and lower to a pre-set schedule that mimics occupancy, while syncing with dimming and brightening lights.

 Some of the best automated options available on the market today are –

-Motorized exterior solar shades from Graber are the best options to deflecting the sun before it hits a glass surface.
+Motorized outdoor shades from Graber are the best options to deflecting the sun before it hits a glass surface.
 Interior solar shades with reflective window facing surfaces also work as a high performance, solar heat gain deflection solution.
 In winter, the use of dark colored solar fabric absorbs heat and keeps it inside, reducing the load on the heaters considerably.